chadmcox/Azure_AD_Conditional_Access_Policies/README.md

   * Conditional Access Policies
   * Sign in Logs to be sent to Log Analytics
   * Ability to query Sign in logs via microsoft graph
-* **If a third party IDP is used, it must send the multiauthn claim when it performs mfa, so that Azure AD knows a mfa was performed and is reflcted in the logs.** here is more info about the other settings that needs to be done [Set federatedIdpMfaBehavior to enforceMfaByFederatedIdp](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-migrate-mfa-server-to-azure-mfa-with-federation#set-federatedidpmfabehavior-to-enforcemfabyfederatedidp)
+* **If a third party IDP is used, it must send the multiauthn claim when it performs mfa, so that Azure AD knows a mfa was performed and is reflcted in the logs.** Here is more info about the settings that needs to be done for this: [Set federatedIdpMfaBehavior to enforceMfaByFederatedIdp](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-migrate-mfa-server-to-azure-mfa-with-federation#set-federatedidpmfabehavior-to-enforcemfabyfederatedidp)
 * Risk Policies require P2 License.
+* Workload Identity License is required to view those risk.

 ### Introduction
 A few months back I was going through some documents and noticed several important conditional access policies that are usually missed.  (link to the document
 [Zero Trust identity and device access configurations](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-365-policies-configurations)).

-In order to help Organizations to implement these policies I have thrown together PowerShell Scripts and Log Analytics Scripts that will identifies potential impact when a particular policy is applied.
+In order to help Organizations implement these policies I have thrown together PowerShell Scripts and Log Analytics Queries (KQL) that will help identify potential impact when a particular policy is applied.

 ### Find IPAddress not defined as trusted